tommyku/ruby-server/README.md

 Neeto is decentralized, which means anyone can run a Neeto server or client.
 The "official" client is available at app.neeto.io, and by default uses the main Neeto server.
 However, this option can be overridden to use a server of your choosing.

 ### What is Neeto?
 Neeto is a simple personal notes application with a strong focus on privacy and encryption.
-Notes are encrypted locally before transmitting over the wire with a key based only the user knows, and then encrypted once more server-side with a key only the server knows.
+Notes are encrypted locally before being transmitted over the wire with a key only the user knows, and then encrypted once more server-side with a key only the server knows.

 Neeto also allows you to create URLs for groups of notes.
 This means you can create a group called 'blog' and make the notes in this group publicly viewable at yourdomain.com/blog.